pluto/edge/README.md

 [dependencies]
 nivc = { tag = "v0.1.0", git = "https://github.com/pluto/edge" }
 ```
+The `edge-frontend` assumes that the structure provided by the `nivc` crate is used.
+Please see the `demo` crate for an example of how to use the `edge-frontend` with the `nivc` crate and the `examples` directory for examples of Noir programs that use the `nivc` crate inside of other tests (see `frontend/tests/nivc/`).

 > [!WARNING]
 > This repository and its crates are **not** production ready.
 Do not use them in production.
 No audits have been done and none are planned.